-The need for an assessment of existing conditions and recommendations for improvements within the World Heritage Buffer and along the World Heritage Trail was identified as part of the community process.
-A beautification assessment was completed in June of 2016.
-The World Heritage Beautification Assessment identifies potential strategies and opportunities to improve the visual character and perceived safety, comfort, and function of spaces within the World Heritage Trail corridor.
-Residents and visitors alike will benefit from the recommended improvements outlined in the document.
+Throughout the World Heritage Symposia Series that started in late 2015 and other community meetings with neighborhood groups, residents, and business, the City of San Antonio identified the need to assess the existing conditions within the World Heritage Buffer Zone and along the World Heritage Trail.
+The World Heritage Beautification Assessment was published in June 2016 and it identifies potential strategies and opportunities to improve the visual character and perceived safety, comfort, and function of spaces along the World Heritage Trail.
+Since 2016, residents and visitors to the city’s World Heritage area have benefited from the recommendations and other beautification projects outlined in the document.

-In 2016 and 2017, banners with historic photos, gathered as part of the Office of Historic Preservation’s cultural mapping project were installed.
-Photos banners were installed to serve not only as wayfinding, but also to exhibit the rich historical and cultural heritage of the area.
+Launched in 2016, banners with historic photos were installed.
+These were gathered as part of the Office of Historic Preservation’s cultural mapping project.
+These photo banners were installed to serve two purposes: wayfinding and to exhibit the rich historical and cultural heritage of the area.
 View the map to find locations and see the online image gallery.

 Public Art Opportunities

 Another of the physical improvements recommended was to identify and develop public art opportunities along the World Heritage Trail.
 As a result, in fiscal year 2017 the City of San Antonio Department of Arts & Culture and World Heritage Office began collaborating with community partners and other City departments on a multi-site public art project.

 The World Heritage Mural Trail is a series of functional murals placed in key areas along the route, in order to reinforce and enhance the visitor experience, while also providing an aesthetic vision that reflects the rich history and culture of the missions, people and neighborhoods within the area.